illuhad/teralens/README.md

 * A C++11-compliant compiler
 * `cmake`
 * `cfitsio`
 * An OpenCL implementation supporting at least OpenCL 1.2.
-Teralens is tested with the NVIDIA and Intel OpenCL implementations, but should also work on AMD hardware (but I do not have AMD GPUs available for testing at the moment -- reports on the experience of using Teralens on AMD GPUs or CPUs are highly appreciated!)
+Teralens is tested with the NVIDIA, Intel and pocl (CPU as well as CUDA backend) OpenCL implementations, but should also work on AMD hardware (but I do not have AMD GPUs available for testing at the moment -- reports on the experience of using Teralens on AMD GPUs or CPUs are highly appreciated!)
 * The OpenCL C++ bindings.
 If you do not have them installed, you can get them here: https://github.com/KhronosGroup/OpenCL-CLHPP.
 In particular, the header file `cl2.hpp` is required.
 * The `boost` C++ libraries.
 In particular, the `boost.compute` library.
 Please use the newest version available, since older versions may be affected by a memory leak.
 See https://github.com/boostorg/compute/issues/746.
 * Teralens also depends on my SpatialCL and QuickCL libraries.
 See below how to fulfill these dependencies.